-All artistic text attempts to manage the space in which it appears, and in the case of painting, material is implicated directly in a space that also works inwardly.
+All artistic texts attempt to manage the space in which they appear, and in the case of painting, material is implicated directly in a space that also works inwardly.

-Relationality may be seen as an event between the two consequences of identity and difference, between thingness (marking/inscription/image) and the wilderness (otherness), and if there is oscillation in this relation then it is because equivocity and univocity exist reigonally.
+Art is about relation.
+Relation may be seen as an event between the two consequences of identity and difference, between thingness (marking/inscription/image) and the wilderness (otherness), and if there is oscillation in this relation then it is because equivocity and univocity exist reigonally.
 In my artwork I have no need for a theory of ceaseless ambiance established through a sheer disruption – that would only ever be a nihilistic logic of abolition.
 Identity is not a continuing conflict to be temporary resolved: where dialectics fails, having only a simple strife, the “metaxological” ambiances a richer image.
 In other words, proper theological description, which deals with the infinity, displaces the Western – Hegelian – dribble of a revived agonism – revived paganism defining itself as a philosophy presupposing the condition of existence (continuous becoming) strictly in terms of the conflictual.
-Of course, this is not to deny the existence of the dialectical phenomena, of sublimated struggle; however, what is being said here is that it is regional – the process is regionalized and not a governing totality of the nihil.
+Of course, this is not to deny the existence of the dialectical phenomena, of sublimated struggle; however, what is being said here is that it is regional – the process is regionalized and not a governing totality.

-“Fieldwork,” a cartography of the author’s history up against the externality of the wilderness (of the tumult of the plural) advances from difference to mediating unity.
-Working through a work of art takes on the archetype of its condition of possibility, the Trinity – the formula of Christian Truth – which posits that between the unoriginate and the incarnated there is always the additional relation of the processual.
+“Fieldwork,” a cartography of the author’s history up against the externality of the wilderness (of the tumult of the plural) advances from difference to mediating unity, but this advancement is not a process of closure.
+Between the unoriginate and the incarnate there is always the additional relation of the processual.
 That is the very formula of Trinity, of Christian Truth.
 Such is also the model of analogy that is always a poetry emerging and oscillating between openness and mediation, expressing the extra that is a paradoxically irreducible third.

-Painting, artwork in general, is an expression of materials augmenting the deposit of memories, myths, metaphors – a way of looking that discovered what is already given, but is also given over to expressions of what may not yet be found, which is to say, always the unfinished inflection of desire.
+Painting is an expression of materials augmenting the deposit of memories, myths, metaphors – a way of looking that discovers what is already given, but is also given over to expressions of what may not yet be found; that is to say, always the unfinished inflection.

-Of course, the wilderness can always be read nihilistically (which is what the postmoderns do, who subscribe everything to a strict violence ontology that presumes difference an indeterminate violent instrument of the agonistic).
-The postmodern not only limits the appearances of “craft” to a nihilistic original negativity, since lurking in the background of its operating system is ultimately Hegelian difference, which is a formula and may not be indicative of how the wilderness actually operates: oppositions as conflict (strife and ‘being as war’) assume the supremacy of an univocal identity.
+There is a tendency to read the wilderness in nihilistic terms – it is a tendency to subscribe everything to a strict violence ontology that presumes difference an indeterminate violent instrument of the agonistic.
+This limits appearances of “craft” to an original negativity – lurking in the background of its operating system, ultimately, as a Hegelian difference, which is a formula and may not be indicative of how the wilderness gets itself done.
+Oppositions as conflict (strife and ‘being as war’) assumes the supremacy of an univocal identity.
 All difference becomes different for the same reason – for the agon, for a metaphysical will to power, etc., etc. In this scheme the X can never also be the Y. Dialectics is a tired vision that only conceives of single opposites, and strikes them in terms of sharp antagonism.
-This is a prejudice and only a matter of taste and cannot site a genuine mediation, only a spectral restraint that commences the entire scene to an absolute nullity.
+This is a prejudice.
+It is a matter of aesthetic taste.
+It cannot site a genuine mediation, only a spectral restraint that commences the entire scene to an absolute nullity.
 Conversely, paradox, not dialectics, permeates the field.
 It is precisely because of the existence of the plurality of difference running horizontal, vertical and diagonal that X can be Y and a Y can be X, furthermore, without positing a priori strife.

 Further, in the continuum of infinity where X can be Y and Y can be X, there is not much that prevents difference from being read as love, as agape, as a further enhancement of the plenitude of infinity expounding itself through forms of alterity in peace, rather than as a storm of the agon, of a nauseating war against war, as a totality of force.

 If local distortion appears then it is because dialectic may have its part to play, of course, but neither the one nor the many transcendentally rules.
-The latter insight is the essence of the metaxu – the between – which lends to the wilderness the relation between the varying shapes themselves, neither a dominance of foreground or background but of an interweaving of things in and out metaxologically.
-This betweenness is irreducible: it is precisely anaology that is not reduced to a metaphysics of conflict between equivocity and univocity.
+The latter insight is the essence of the metaxu – the between – which lends to the wilderness the relation between the varying shapes themselves: neither a dominance of foreground or background but of an interweaving of things in and out metaxologically.

 Why does something come from nothing? – That is the question of the artist, aged like a fine wine, which has no interest in how something comes about (mechanism has its place but often becomes a poor formula for denying the aesthetic dimension).
 No painter, at least when pertaining to their craft, has ever asked the question how, but has instead been enthralled by the aesthetic of the appearing as such.